-It’s Lockie’s first day of high school and things don’t go exactly to plan.
-After making an enemy of resident bully Boof and his gang out on the waves, Lockie is an immediate target for all kinds of special treatment at school.
-But with the help of Egg, Lockie deals with his newfound attention in a creative way, winning the respect of his classmates.
+It’s Lockie’s first day of high school, and things don’t go exactly to plan.
+After making an enemy of resident bully, Boof, and his gang out on the waves, Lockie is an immediate target for all kinds of special treatment at school.
+But, with the help of Egg, Lockie deals with his newfound attention in a creative way that wins the respect of his classmates.
 Even Vicki Streeton is impressed with his unique tactics.
-Meanwhile, it’s Sarge’s first day at work, where he unveils his poetic approach to policing to an unsuspecting staff.
+Meanwhile, it’s Sarge’s first day at work, where he unveils his poetic approach to policing to his unsuspecting staff.
 As the day comes to an end, Lockie discovers Sarge has brought home a new addition to the family.

 Lockie Chickens Out

-Mum decides it’s time Lockie learned about puberty and hands him her Little Green Book, which makes Lockie begin to wonder how other people around him deal with Sex Education.
+Mum decides it’s time that Lockie learned about puberty, and hands him her Little Green Book, which makes Lockie begin to wonder how other people around him deal with Sex Education.
 Meanwhile, Lockie continues to be a target for bullies.
-When Lockie hands Egg over to Boof and his pals to escape having a “chat” with them himself, he is wracked with guilt.
-However, Lockie delays apologising when he is distracted by Vicki Streeton…and thoughts of Mum’s Little Green Book.
+When Lockie hands Egg over to Boof and his pals to escape having a 'chat' with them himself, he is wracked with guilt.
+However, Lockie delays apologising, when he is distracted by Vicki Streeton… and thoughts of Mum’s Little Green Book.
 Has Lockie blown his chance to make friends with the only person in Angelus who has been decent to him?

-When Lockie accidentily mouths-off in maths class, Mum is called into Old Squasher’s office.
+When Lockie accidentally mouths-off in Maths class, Mum is called into Old Squasher’s office.
 As usual, Mum blames herself.
 A guilty Lockie vows to make it up to her.
-At home, Lockie can’t help but wonder if life would be easier for Mum if he and Phillip were born girls.
+At home, Lockie can’t help but wonder if life would be easier for Mum, if he and Phillip were born girls.
 For starters, everyone knows girls are better with numbers...
-When Lockie and Egg discover the answers to an important upcoming maths test, a quick fix to Lockie’s problems stare him in the face.
+When Lockie and Egg discover the answers to an important upcoming Maths test, a quick fix to Lockie’s problems stare him in the face.
 But can Lockie bring himself to cheat?
 Meanwhile, Sarge busies himself launching a war against sarcasm.